cycloptux/GiselleBot-Documentation/docs/source/modules/reactions.rst

 Omitting the ``--members`` parameter will set its default value of 0, making every message with at least 1 suspect member being flagged as fraudulent.

+Using the ``--csv`` parameter instructs |bot_name| to send 2 ``.csv`` files to the command author:

+1. A .csv with the same output of |bot_prefix|\ resummary, showing the list of messages with reactions within the last ``# of messages`` in the current channel, including the list of reactions and number of uses per each reaction.
+This is further enhanced with a "Fraudulent Flag" and a "Fraudulent Votes" extra column.
+2. A 2nd .csv with the list of users that meet that "Fraudulent Votes" criteria, with a separate record for each message they reacted to (including how they reacted to the message).

+Using the ``--silent`` parameter suppresses the in-channel embed output (this only works if used with ``--csv``).

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^
 | **User**: Manage Messages